jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 | IV | IV | pQBR57 | assembled | 307330 | 53.8 | 84.6 | 395 | 0 |
 | ND | ND | pQBR105 | assembled | 161330 | 56.4 | 88.3 | 172 | 0 |

-All plasmids have a GC content significantly lower than the chromosome.
+All plasmids have a GC content significantly lower than the assemblies.

 Examine ANI data for the different Groups.